ab2611/IRIS-Flower-Prediction-Using-Data-Science-and-Machine-Learning-Algorithms/README.md

 This data set became a typical test case for many statistical classification techniques in machine learning such as support vector machines.
 This makes the data set a good example to explain the difference between supervised and unsupervised techniques in data mining

 # DATA SCIENCE

 -> Extraction on IRIS Dataset (From Sci-Kit learn dataset).
 -> Cleaning the data (Dropping or replacing the ambiguous data ).
--> Data Transformation (Changing the type and values of data) -> Clustering the data  (Dividing the dataset into different datasets).
+-> Data Transformation (Changing the type and values of data).
+-> Clustering the data  (Dividing the dataset into different datasets).
 -> Data Visualization (Using the different type maps with different parameter).
 -> Splitting the data into test data and train data.
+# MACHINE LEARNING

--> Creating the prediction Model
+-> Creating the prediction Model.
--> Training and testing of Model
+-> Training and testing of Model.
+-> Finding Accuracy of different model.
--> Accuracy with confusing matrix
+-> Comparing the different model with confusing matrix.